 Let $\rho''$ be a shortest path from $\alpha$ to $\beta$ such that there are at most $14n^2 + 1$ configurations in this path with counter value at least $a$.
 There is at least one such path, namely $\rho'$, so a shortest one clearly exists.
 Let us define a set $\low$ as the set of all configurations appearing in $\rho''$ whose counter values are smaller than $a$.
 We claim that $|\low| \leq an$.
-Indeed, assume otherwise, that $|\low| > an$.
-Then, by pigeonhole principle, some two configurations appearing on $\rho''$, say $\delta$ and $\delta'$, are equal.
+Indeed, assume the converse, i.e., $|\low| > an$.
+Then, by the pigeonhole principle, some two configurations appearing on $\rho''$, say $\delta$ and $\delta'$, are equal.
 Then by Proposition~\ref{prop:basic-pumping}, cutting out the part of the path between $\delta$ and $\delta'$ would leave a strictly shorter path from $\alpha$ to $\beta$ that would have not more configurations with counter value at least $a$.
-This would be a contradiction with the choice of $\rho''$.
+This would contradict our choice of~$\rho''$.